tonylekhtman/DILBERT/README.md

 pre_trained_model_name_or_path - What subtype of the model_type to use.
 Tested on bert-base-uncased

-num_ner_epochs - number of epochs for the fine-tune on Aspect Extraction.
+num_ae_epochs - number of epochs for the fine-tune on Aspect Extraction.

 num_cmlm_epochs - number of epochs for the cmlm pre-training.

 output_path - The output name for the cmlm model.
+Optional.

 selected_domains - The domains to use in the pre-training steps: CMLM and CPP.